 Do you believe that there is such a thing as being "fat but fit"?
 Well, a surprising new study might have you thinking otherwise.

-The study found that while body size is not necessarily an indication of fitness — that is, you can be obese and still perform better aerobically than a slim person — body size is still a more predictive measure of overall health than fitness.
+This study backs up another one from 2015, which found that while body size is not necessarily an indication of fitness — that is, you can be obese and still perform better aerobically than a slim person — body size is still a more predictive measure of overall health than fitness.
 In other words, being fat but fit is still less healthy than being thin and lazy, reports Science Daily.

 Swedish researchers followed 1,317,713 men for a median average of 29 years in an effort to examine the association between aerobic fitness and death later in life.
 Subjects were categorized by their body type (measured in Body Mass Index), and their aerobic fitness was tested by asking them to cycle until they had to stop due to fatigue.